George Kalamaras

 George Kalamaras is an American poet and educator.
-He is Professor of English at Purdue University Fort Wayne, Indiana, where he has taught since 1990.
+He is Professor of English at Purdue University, Fort Wayne, Indiana, where he has taught since 1990.
 He has published nineteen collections of poetry, twelve of which are full-length, including Kingdom of Throat-Stuck Luck, the winner of the Elixir Press Poetry Prize (2011), and The Theory and Function of Mangoes (2000), the winner of the Four Way Books Intro Series.
-His poetry has been described as Surrealist.
+His poetry has been described, as Surrealist.

+Personal life

 Kalamaras was born in Chicago and grew up in Cedar Lake, Indiana.
 He graduated from Indiana University Bloomington in 1980.
 He earned a master’s in English from Colorado State University and a PhD in English from University at Albany, SUNY.

 Between 2014 and 2016 Kalamaras was poet laureate of the American state of Indiana.